ItalianDudes/EnhancedEconomy/README.md

 # EnhancedEconomy
-A minecraft mod for 1.12.x that implements an economic system.
+A minecraft mod that implements a similar-economic system.